mykle1/MMM-AfterShip/README.md

 ![](pictures/6.png)

-<em>Advanced users:</em> When you don't like certain automated translations you can put a forced translation JSON file in de MMM-Parcel module directory called <code>force_trans.json</code>
+<em>Advanced users:</em> When you don't like certain automated translations you can put a forced translation JSON file in a MMM-Parcel module subdirectory  <code>manualtrans/xx.json</code>, where "xx" is the selected language ("manualtrans/nl.json" for Dutch).
-Don't worry, the file, if it exists, is ignored by `git pull` so will not be overwritten by an update.
-The file is a JSON formatted text file
-(don't make any JSON syntax errors!) of translation pairs of original texts (in full) and translated texts.
+Don't worry, all files in the `manualtrans/` directory are ignored by `git pull` so will not be overwritten by a normal update of the module; except in the case of a clean re-install, of course.
+The file is a JSON formatted text file (don't make any JSON syntax errors!) of translation pairs of original texts (full sentences) and translated texts.
 The translation translates complete message entries not word by word.
 Example:
 ````
 {